bradleyrp/duct-guide/README.md

 This is the final product for our application: the list of `DataClass` objects will tell the admins exactly which data is the most important so we can safeguard it in the future.

+## Alternatives to the treemap: add paths manually

+*What if you don't like using the treemap or it has too many bugs?* In that case, select the `DataClass` item from the `Data` menu and use the `create` button to add important directories to the database.
+You should select a `xanadu` or `baymax` scan with `all-users` in the title, include your username, and use the **relative path** to the data.
+For example if your data are located at `/xanadu/data/my/data/is/here` then you should enter `my/data/is/here`.

 ## Questions and future development

 Feedback and feature ideas are welcome.
 If you already have a large batch of directories to back up, please let me know and I will add a batch annotation feature.
 If you have any difficulty using this program, please get in touch.